danielhatton/eights/README.md

   to remain undetected through multiple releases.
 The intended output is as follows: ![Intended output for differently-oriented assembly example](EXAMPLES/Assembly_back_intended_output.png).

+In addition to the six scripts listed above, there are six additional scripts, with `_third` inserted into the filenames, which represent the same objects in third angle projection.

 # Comparison and contrast with other software of similar purpose